 --The windy.com web page has taken the camera put it on a fast 24-hour run-through.
 You can clink on the station camera to see it.

--- usually if there is little to no visibility the camera will focus on either the nearby road area, the snow board, the river or other close views
+-- usually if there is little to no visibility the camera will focus on either the nearby road area, the snow board, or other close views

 -- you can back track on the view by up to 12 hours by using the time bar at the bottom of the feed